 Friedrich-Stolz Award

-Friedrich-Stolz Award of the GDCh Division of Medicinal Chemistry
+Friedrich-Stolz Award from the GDCh Division of Medicinal Chemistry

 Friedrich Stolz (1860-1936)

-In memory of the industrial pharmacist and drug researcher Friedrich Stolz (see e.g. Pharmazeutische Zeitung 2010, 42 ) and his forward-looking innovative strength, the Division of Medicinal Chemistry of the German Chemical Society (GDCh) and the pharmaceutical/medicinal chemistry Division of the German Pharmaceutical Society (DPhG) have been awarding since 2022 the Friedrich-Stolz Award.
-The award is given to an individual or team from the industrial environment in even-numbered years and to one from academia in odd-numbered years.
-Recognition will be given for outstanding commitment, scientific discovery or innovative technology of proven relevance that contributes to substantial therapeutic innovation or sustainable development and goes beyond early stages of research.
-The award includes a certificate of award, prize money of 5,000 euros donated by the Divisions , a lecture at the "Frontiers in Medicinal Chemistry" Conference and two further lectures at one university and one industrial location within Germany.
+In memory of the industrial pharmacist and drug researcher Friedrich Stolz (see e.g. Pharmazeutische Zeitung 2010, 42 ) and his forward-looking innovative strength, the Division of Medicinal Chemistry of the German Chemical Society (GDCh) and the Pharmaceutical/Medical Chemistry Division of the German Pharmaceutical Society (DPhG) have since awarded The Friedrich-Stolz Award in 2022.
+The prize is awarded to an individual or team from the industrial environment in even years and to one from the academic environment in odd years.
+Recognition is given to exceptional commitment, scientific discoveries or innovative technologies with proven relevance that contribute to substantial therapeutic innovation or sustainable development and go beyond early stages of research.
+The award includes a certificate of award, prize money of 5,000 euros donated by the Divisions , a lecture at the “Frontiers in Medicinal Chemistry” Conference and two further lectures at a university and industrial location within Germany.

 A committee consisting of six people decides on the awarding of the prize: two board members of the GDCh Division (Chair/ Deputy Chair), two board members of the DPhG Division and two "external" people; If possible, one person per group comes from the university area and one from the industry area.